tioui/Eiffel_Game2/README.txt

 The library is compatible with Linux, MAC OS X, Windows, GP2X Wiz and Caanoo.

-The library is under Eiffel Forum Licence v2.
+The library is under Eiffel Forum License v2.

 The project use those libraries: SDL, SDL_image, SDL_gfx, SDL_ttf, OpenAL and Libsndfile.